paulscherrerinstitute/tomorec/README.md

 # TOMOREC ANALYSIS OVERVIEW

-This README contains recipes on how to run an example Tomography reconstruction using publically available data.
+This README contains recipes on how to run an example Tomography reconstruction using publicly available data.

-This is done within a JuptyerLab session running in either a JuptyerHub service or running a lcoal computer using a docker container.
+This is done within a JupyterLab session running in either a JupyterHub service or running a local computer using a docker container.

 The documentation below consists of several sections:
 - [1 - CLONE THIS REPOSITORY](#1---clone-this-repository)